SharanyaDevunuri/capstone/README.md

-# My Movie Plan
+# my-movie-plan

-My Movie Plan is an frontend online movie ticket booking web application with a rich and user-friendly interface developed using Angular framework.
+My Movie Plan is a dynamic and responsive web application for booking movie tickets online for different genres and languages.

 ## Requirements

-1. Angular - 11
+1. Java - 1.8
-2. Angular Material
-3. Bootstrap 5.1
+2. Maven - 3.x.x
+3. Spring Boot - 2.2.1.RELEASE
-4. HTML
+4. Spring Security
-5. CSS
+5. JWT (Json Web Token package)
-6. JAVASCRIPT
+6. Spring Data JPA
+7. MySQL
+8. H2-Database
+9. PostgreSQL
+10. Lombok
+11. Git and GitHub
+12. Agile Scrum Methodology
+13. Docker
+14. Jenkins

 ## Steps to Set up

 NOTE:

 1. Please do remember to change the 'spring.datasource.url' property value in application-prod.properties file where your database is running.
 2. Also do change the ip address of backend in the front-end application as well.
 For more details please check - https://github.com/JRiyaz/my-movie-plan.git

 **1.0 Go to official Amazon Web Services site**